ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 #### Install and configure the Android NDK and SDK

-Bazel only natively supports the Android NDK up to version 21.
 Use the script included in MediaPipe to install the Android NDK and SDK:

 ```bash
 bash setup_android_sdk_and_ndk.sh $HOME/Android/Sdk $HOME/Android/Sdk/ndk-bundle r26d --accept-licenses